ekankchhaparwal/The-NXN-TicTacToe-through-sockets-in-C/README.md

 The-NXN-TicTacToe-through-sockets-in-C is a command-line based implementation of the classic Tic Tac Toe game using sockets in the C programming language.
 The game allows two players to connect to a server using sockets and play Tic Tac Toe on an N x N grid.
 This README file provides an overview of the project, instructions for compiling and running the code, and other relevant information.
 To Know more about the project refer the "ProjectReport" pdf

 ## Multi-Threading
-The code utilizes multithreading to handle multiple clients concurrently.
-Each client connection is handled in a separate thread, allowing two players to play the game simultaneously.
+The code utilizes multithreading create multiple games and mutex is utilized to synchronize the shared resources like game board

 ## Prerequisites
 To compile and run the code, you need to have the following prerequisites installed on your Linux system: